 Music Special Collections

-The Crouch Fine Arts Library rare books and archives include a wide array of unique materials.
-Medieval manuscripts, early American tunebooks, papers of modern educators, manuscripts of contemporary composers, artist books, and an extensive collection of popular sheet music from the 19th and 20th centuries are all available by appointment.
+Music Special Collections includes unique materials from rare musical scores to contemporary composer manuscripts.
+Medieval manuscripts, early American tunebooks, papers of modern educators, manuscripts of contemporary composers, and an extensive collection of popular sheet music from the 19th and 20th centuries are all available by appointment.

 Published materials can be discovered in OneSearch.
 For archival collections that have been processed, a finding aid will be available through OneSearch or the Baylor Archival Repositories Database (BARD).
 Items within an archival collection, such as music manuscripts or images, are not cataloged separately.
 Search for the collection record, then consult the finding aid to identify specific items.